-- (1) A person shall be guilty of an offence if he or she, without reasonable excuse - (a) disobeys any requirement of a summons issued under these Regulations; or - (b) when summoned under these Regulations refuses to comply with a requirement to be examined before, or to answer any lawful and relevant question put by, the committee of inquiry which issued the summons

-(2) A person guilty of an offence under this Regulation shall be liable to imprisonment for a term of 2 years and to a fine of level 4 on the standard scale.
+- (1) A person shall be guilty of an offence if he or she, without reasonable excuse - (a) disobeys any requirement of a summons issued under these Regulations; or - (b) when summoned under these Regulations refuses to comply with a requirement to be examined before, or to answer any lawful and relevant question put by, the committee of inquiry which issued the summons. - (2) A person guilty of an offence under this Regulation shall be liable to imprisonment for a term of 2 years and to a fine of level 3 on the standard scale.1

-13 Citation and commencement
+13 Citation

-These Regulations may be cited as the States of Jersey (Powers, Privileges and Immunities) (Committees of Inquiry) (Jersey) Regulations 2007 and shall come into force 7 days after they are made.
+These Regulations may be cited as the States of Jersey (Powers, Privileges and Immunities) (Committees of Inquiry) (Jersey) Regulations 2007.